How to Create a Free Living Will: Step-by-Step Guide and Resources

 5. Inform Key Individuals: Share the completed living will with healthcare providers and trusted family members.
 Provide copies to ensure your wishes are known and accessible in critical situations.

-1. Ignoring State Laws: Overlook state-specific requirements, and your living will may not be legally binding.
+1. Ignoring State Laws: If you ignore state-specific requirements, your living will may not be legally binding.
 Always verify state regulations.

 2. Vague Instructions: General or ambiguous statements might lead to misinterpretation.
 Provide clear, specific directives regarding medical treatments.

-3. Improper Execution: Failing to follow procedural requirements like necessary witnesses or notarization can render the document invalid.
+3. Improper Execution: Failure to follow procedural requirements, such as necessary witnesses or notarization, can render the document invalid.
 Ensure all formalities are properly completed.

 4. Not Updating Regularly: Medical preferences can change over time.
 Update your living will periodically to reflect current wishes.